-17 Finding a star
+16 Finding a star

-For the first time, the orientation in the starry sky is certainly difficult, because stars and constellations are always in motion.
-Their position in the sky changes depending on the season, the date and time.
+In the beginning, orientation in the starry sky is certainly difficult because stars and star images are always in motion.
+Their position in the sky changes depending on the time of year, the date and the time of day.